JuliusStoll/Website-v2/content/en/publication/comparing-regulatory-designs-for-the-transmission-of-offshore-wind-energy/index.md

   offshore transmission asset is costly and regulated differently across the globe.

-  So far, there is no empirical analysis of

-  the economic benefits of different regulatory designs regarding the offshore transmission

-  assets.
   In this paper, we collect a unique data set on offshore transmission

   assets that compares empirical cost and quality of offshore transmission assets in